 The social interactions differ from one business to another.
 But like any other customer service channel, social media also needs to put time and resources.
 Hence, measuring how your customers are satisfied and your team performance is crucial.

 Here are some key KPIs & metrics that help to measure social media customer service conversations.

 - Net promoter score (NPS): NPS survey helps you to gain an understanding of how your support service is perceived by your customers.

 Pro tip: You should only focus on the social media KPIs that are most relevant to the platforms your brand is active on and that have the most relevance to your customer behavior.

 “Proactive listening is one of the most underutilized aspects of social media today, and probably the most powerful.”

 Social media listening is about analyzing the brand conversations happening around your industry and using the insights for better business decisions.
 It helps to understand why, how, and where these conversations are happening, and what customers think when they are mentioning your brand.

 Every social media comment should be immediately acknowledged.
-This is one of the social media customer service tips that should be followed by brands.
+This is one of the customer service tips for social media that should be followed by brands.

 The customer comments can be viewed publicly, businesses have an incentive to be attentive to everybody via social media.
 Not replying means you are ignoring the customers.
 Just like businesses value customers they should value their feedback and comments.

 - Prepare preset answers for common customers’ queries for social network moderation.

-- Email replies are more words so it should be written in a way that is not misunderstood.
+- Email replies are more words so they should be written in a way that is not misunderstood.

 - Customers love personal attention so send personalized replies based on the case.